Rug Guide

 5 Essential Features to Look for in Kitchen Rugs

-A rustic kitchen featuring a patterned rug that matches the wooden island and dark cabinetry.
+A rustic kitchen featuring a patterned area rug that matches the wooden island and dark cabinetry.

-A cozy kitchen with a white rug that enhances the warmth of the wooden island and white cabinetry.
+A cozy kitchen with a white kitchen area rug that enhances the warmth of the wooden island and white cabinetry.

 Safety in the kitchen starts from the ground up.
 When you're cooking, spills happen - water splashes, oil drips, and other liquids can make your floor slippery in seconds.
 That's why choosing the right kitchen rug is so important.
 Look for kitchen rugs with a good non-slip backing that covers the entire bottom of the rug.
 The backing of the rugs should be made of rubber or similar materials specifically designed for kitchen use.
 Think of it like giving your rug tiny rubber feet that grip the floor, keeping it firmly in place even when things get messy.